Pharmacy Residency Programs at BIDMC

 Department of Pharmacy

-The Department of Pharmacy at BIDMC employs approximately 130 FTEs including: pharmacists, technicians, residents, students and other support personnel who provide pharmacy services to patients and healthcare professionals.
+The Department of Pharmacy at BIDMC employs approximately 164 FTEs including: The Pharmacy Administrative Team (Directors, Managers, Supervisors), Clinical Specialists, Clinical Pharmacists, Pharmacy Residents, Technicians, Students, and other support personnel who provide comprehensive pharmacy services to patients and other healthcare professionals.
+Additional pharmacists and support personnel are employed in our hospital owned ambulatory clinics.

-In-patient pharmacy services at BIDMC are provided by decentralized clinical pharmacists in a unit-based practice model.
-The pharmacy’s computer system interfaces with the hospital’s Provider Order Entry (POE) computer program, allowing the pharmacists to access patient information throughout the medical center as they work with other health care professionals to provide medication management services for patients at BIDMC.
+Inpatient pharmacy services are provided by decentralized clinical pharmacists in a team-based practice model.
+The pharmacy’s computer system interfaces with the hospital’s Provider Order Entry (POE) computer program, allowing the pharmacists to access patient information throughout the medical center as they work with other healthcare professionals to provide medication management services for patients at BIDMC.

 Pharmacy Mission Statement: To work collaboratively with all members of the Medical Center's healthcare team to promote safe, effective and fiscally responsible pharmacotherapy.